South Lanarkshire is a FairTrade zone

 - East Kilbride

-Support to Fairtrade will be included in the Good Food Strategy.
+Support to Fairtrade is included in the Good Food Strategy.

 Everyone is welcome to be a part of the South Lanarkshire Fairtrade Steering group to help advance fair trade in South Lanarkshire or to join local Fairtrade towns group.